-Climate experts from NASA and the National Oceanic and Atmospheric Administration (NOAA) will discuss the release of new data on 2015 global temperatures, and the most important weather and climate events of the year, during a media teleconference at 11 a.m.
-EST Wednesday, Jan.
-20.
+Climate experts from NASA and the National Oceanic and Atmospheric Administration (NOAA) will provide the annual release of global temperatures data and discuss the most important climate trends of 2018 during a media teleconference at 11:30 a.m.
+EST Wednesday, Feb.
+6.

 - Gavin Schmidt, director of NASA’s Goddard Institute for Space Studies in New York

 - Deke Arndt, chief of the global monitoring branch of NOAA’s National Centers for Environmental Information in Asheville, North Carolina

 Media can participate in the teleconference by calling 877-918-6316 (toll-free in the United States and Canada) or 312-470-7398 (international) and use the passcode “climate.”

 Audio of the briefing, as well as supporting graphics, will stream live at:

 NASA and NOAA are two keepers of the world’s temperature data and independently produce a record of Earth’s surface temperatures and changes based on historical observations over oceans and land.

 For more information about NASA’s Earth science programs, visit:

 National Oceanic and Atmospheric Administration, Silver Spring, Md.